Malabimba – The Malicious Whore: Style

-Brizio-Skov stated that films such as Malabimba - The Malicious Whore that were part of the wave of films inspired by The Exorcist were also influenced by the Italian gothic films by having sexually active women as being deadly and dangerous people.
-Italian film historian Roberto Curti noted the films emphasis on eroticism, stating that by 1979, gothic films were hybridized with erotic themes that generally took over the narrative.
+Brizio-Skov stated that films such as Malabimba - The Malicious Whore were inspired by The Exorcist but also stood in the tradition of Italian gothic films, in that they depicted sexually active women as being deadly and dangerous.
+Italian film historian Roberto Curti noted the film's emphasis on eroticism, stating that by 1979, gothic films were infused with erotic themes that generally took over the narrative.

 Production

 The script for Malabimba - The Malicious Whore written by Piero Regnoli, whose screenplays of the 1970s often surrounded by eroticism.
 It was shot at Castle Piccolomini in Balsorano.
 Mariangela Giordano recalled that the film was shot in March 1979 for twelve days, working "day and night through the weekends" She stated she had gotten ill on set but as the producer, and her current romantic partner Gabriele Crisanti had not taken insurance policies on the production, she did not go to the hospital until the film was finished.
 On reflecting on her work with the producer in Malabimba, Giallo a Venezia and Patrick Still Lives, she commented that she "shouldn't have done them.
 But I was in love with Gabriele, I would have done anything for him."